lmammino/iteration-protocols-workshop/01-intro/README.md

   - There are many (many many...) ways to do iteration in JavaScript.
   - Iteration protocols try to standardise how to make different types of objects iterable.
   - Iterable objects can be iterated over with `for ... of`.
+  - You can also use the **spread syntax** to "spread" all the elements of an iterable into an array, or to pass them as individual arguments to a function.
+  - The spread syntax can also be used to merge key-value pairs from different objects.
   - `for ... in` also exists and it allows us to iterate over all the enumerable properties of an object.